The Beastie Boys: All Growns Up (Relix Revisited)

-Following the tragic news that that the Beastie Boys’ Adam Yauch (aka MCA) has passed away due to cancer, we revisit this cover story from December 2007 / January 2008.
+MCA Day took place on Saturday in Brooklyn, celebrating the life of the Beastie Boys’ Adam Yauch who passed away on May 4, 2012 due to salivary gland cancer.
+In honor of MCA we revisit this cover story from December 2007_January 2008.

 Somehow, I just knew this was gonna happen.
 I mean, it had to.
 Of course it was going to.